 Moving forward in class 12 Indian economy chapter 3 notes, we compare and study the development path of India and Pakistan.

-- There are many similarities between India and Pakistan’s economic development, especially since both adopted the mixed economic model for development.
+- There are many similarities between India’s and Pakistan’s economic development, especially since both adopted the mixed economic model for development.

 - In the initial years of the 1950s and 1960s, Pakistan adopted a regulated policy framework.
 It meant tariff protection for manufacturing consumer goods and direct imports on competing imports.

-- In the 1970s, Pakistan introduced nationalisation of capital goods industries.
+- In the 1970s, Pakistan introduced the nationalisation of capital goods industries.

 - The late 1970s and 1980s saw a major shift in the country’s economic policies as it moved towards denationalisation and encouragement of the private sector.

-- Pakistan’s economy depended on monetary help from western and remittances from Pakistani emigrants working in the Middle-east.
+- Pakistan’s economy depended on monetary help from the Western and remittances from Pakistani emigrants working in the Middle-east.

 - In the 1980s, the country focused on widening the private sector and foreign investments.

 Going further in class 12 Indian Economy chapter 3 notes, let us compare some of the demographics of India and her neighbours.
 The important points of comparison are mentioned below.

 - In terms of population, Pakistan’s population is very small when compared to India and China.